syncfusion/react-ui-components/components/popups/README.md

 # React Popups Components

-The Syncfusion React popup package is a feature-rich collection of UI components such as Dialog and Tooltip, used to display contextual information or messages in separate pop-ups.
+The Syncfusion React popup package is a feature-rich collection of UI components such as Dialog, Tooltip, and Spinner, used to display contextual information or messages in separate pop-ups.

 ## Setup